Alihassan5131/MyC-Codes-/README.md

-# MyC-Codes-
+# Codes and Results of my c++ experients-
-These are the codes that i wrote during the Pakistan Software Export board Training under the module of C++ programing
+These are the codes that i wrote during the INSPIRE Pakistan Software Export board Training on digital design and verification under the module of C++ programing